Great Dixter has an exciting programme of activities for Early Years to Key Stage 2.

 We are also able to offer visits for horticultural colleges and students studying land-based courses at various levels.
 For more information please contact us using the details above.

 A bespoke visit to the garden and woodland for a day supporting early learning goals.
 The day will include a visit to the garden which will transport you to a world of giant hedges, a jungle, giant leaves and flowers and tiny dragons living in the pond.

 Great Dixter is a fantastic place for a school trip.
 Most visits incorporate a trip to the garden and the woods where there will be time for child-led play.

 Catherine tailor-makes visits depending on your topic, and the time of year.
-She is a qualified level 3 Forest School Practitioner and has over 10 years experience leading outdoor learning experiences for children.
+She is a qualified level 3 Forest School Practitioner and has 10 years experience in outdoor education.